BMW R 1150 Enduro

 - Handlebar HP2 enduro

-The weight is 205kg, with fuel, battery etc, just a little bit more than the HP2 enduro.
+The weight is 210 kg, with fuel, battery etc, just a little bit more than the HP2 enduro.
 Centre of gravity has moved to the rear substantially, so the front wheel weight is a lot less (95 kg, 115 kg rear))

 In a direct comparison with the HP2 enduro, the bike excels in low rev torque and smoothness.
 Due to the lower gearing it is much easier to ride in trials sections, which are common in many amateur rallies.

 In 2009 I sold my dealership, and now I am certified BMW off-road instructor and finally have time to supply the parts and to build R 1150 enduros for customers!